johanneskastl/obs_vagrant_libvirt_ansible/README.md

 1. Find out the obs-server-153 VM's IP (e.g. `vagrant address obs-server-153`,
    if you have vagrant address installed) and connect to `http://IP:80`.
 You should get the overview page.
-1. Add the IP and the hostname `obs-server-153` to your `/etc/hosts`, then you can connect to the repos (HTTP on port 82) and the WebUI (HTTPS on port 443).
+1. You can connect to the repos (HTTP on port 82) and the WebUI (HTTPS on port 443).
 You will need to make an exception for the self-signed TLS certificate used by default.
 1. Follow the
    [documentation](https://openbuildservice.org/help/manuals/obs-admin-guide/obs.cha.installation_and_configuration.html#_online_configuration)
 1. Party!